Shaher-11/stylinter/README.md

 # stylinter

-> CSS linter program that detects style issues within the css file, and provides detailed feedback on how to fix them.
+> Ruby program that detects style issues within the CSS file, and provides detailed feedback on how to fix them.
 > The user can also edit their CSS file as they please.

 ![screenshot](./linter-search.gif)